 Their front-line efforts have an immediate and lasting impact on the learning taking place by our students.
 These educators strive to employ the most up-to-date techniques and methods so they can deliver the best courses and supplementary learning experiences.

 Innovation in Teaching and Learning: Smith and TCI Grants

 Each year, grants are awarded to faculty seeking to innovate.
-To reflect national conversations in higher education related to issues of inclusion, diversity, equity, and access (IDEA) in teaching and learning.
-The Provost’s Office is pleased to offer as of spring 2022 two separate programs available to instructors at WSU during the 2022-23 fiscal year.
-The two grants are:
+To reflect national conversations in higher education related to effective teaching and learning practices and issues of inclusion, diversity, equity, and access (IDEA) in teaching and learning, the Provost’s Office is pleased to offer two separate programs available to instructors at WSU.
+The two grants are listed below.

-Smith Teaching and Learning Grants are made from the Samuel H. and Patricia W. Smith Teaching and Learning Endowment, a fund established to honor retired WSU President Sam Smith and his wife.
-The Smith grants have funded dozens of projects that led to teaching endeavors that have impacted the educations of thousands of WSU students over the past two decades.
+- Smith Teaching and Learning grants are made from the Samuel H. and Patricia W. Smith Teaching and Learning Endowment, a fund established in 2000 to honor retired WSU President Sam Smith and his wife, Patricia.
+The Smith grants have funded dozens of projects that led to teaching endeavors that have impacted the educations of thousands of WSU students over more than two decades.
 These focus on one or more faculty who have ideas to improve class instruction; projects can stretch over the course of an academic year.

 While they may look similar upon a cursory glance, there are distinct requirements and key differences between the two.
-Our “Which IDEA Grant is Right for Me?” section below explains the nuances.
+Our “Which Faculty Support Grant is Right for Me?” section below explains the nuances.

 Faculty Efforts in General Education

 The Richard G. Law Excellence Award for Undergraduate Teaching is a special faculty award that acknowledges extraordinary efforts in teaching by faculty participating in University Common Requirements (UCORE) programming.
 The Law Award has been awarded every year since 2013.